-High school state course code: 220312, Course Format: 1 semester, Credit: 1.0

-Common Course Code: CGRG 2113, College credit: 3 lecture hours
+High school state course code: 220312, Course Format: 1 semester, Credit: 1.0 Common Course Code: CGRG 2113, College credit: 3 lecture hours

 This is a college-level course that counts for both high school and college credit simultaneously.
-A comprehensive examination of Europe, Russia, North America, East Asia, and Australia/New Zealand utilizing the geographic perspective to understand the special combination of cultural, organizational and environmental properties of each region and how these qualities are imprinted on the landscape.
-The primary goal of the course is to give the student a framework in which to understand our rapidly changing world.
+A comprehensive examination of Europe, Russia, North America, East Asia, and Australia/New Zealand utilizing the geographic perspective to understand the combination of cultural, organizational, & environmental properties of each region and how these are imprinted on the landscape.
+Students will gain a framework in which to understand our rapidly changing world.